 F.B.I Headquarters May 2021 (Present Day)

-“Is that really what happened?” said Deputy Rider. “ Yes, that is really what happened.”, said E.J, sounding annoyed.
+“Is that really what happens?” said Deputy Rider. “ Yes that is really what happened.”, said E.J, sounding annoyed.
 “What did you do after that?”, said Deputy Rider.
 “I wanted to make him hurt.
 The 2020 Presidential wasn’t too far away.
 What better way to make him hurt then ensure that he was a one term president.
 Obviously, that didn’t work out, but I tried anyway.”, E.J. said.
 “Did you seek help for this plan of yours?” said Deputy Rider.
 There was a short pause as if E.J. was wondering whether or not, to tell the truth.
 “Yes, I went to Senator Sunbeam.”, said E.J.
 “You went to see the Democratic senator from Florida that would later be murdered the night before the presidential election?”, said Deputy Rider.
 There was another pause.
 “Yes, yes I did”.